risingwavelabs/risingwave-docs/docs/sql/commands/sql-create-index.md

 ```

 :::tip
-You can use the [`EXPLAIN`](sql-explain.md) statement to view the execution plan.
+You can use the [`EXPLAIN`](/sql/commands/sql-explain.md) command to view the execution plan.
 :::

 ## How to decide the index distribution key?

-RisingWave will use the `index_column` to be the `distributed_column` by default if you omit the `DISTRIBUTED BY` clause.
+RisingWave will use the first index column as the `distributed_column` by default if you omit the `DISTRIBUTED BY` clause.
 RisingWave distributes the data across multiple nodes and uses the `distributed_column` to determine how to distribute the data based on the index.
 If your queries intend to use indexes but only provide the prefix of the `index_column`, it could be a problem for RisingWave to determine which node to access the index data from.
-To address this issue, you can specify the `distributed_column` yourself, ensuring that these columns should be the prefix of the `index_column`.
+To address this issue, you can specify the `distributed_column` yourself, ensuring that these columns are the prefixes of the `index_column`.

 For example: